Coverage for openhcs/core/utils.py: 24.7%

 455 elif isinstance(well_filter, str):

-456 # Pass available wells to pattern parsing for format-agnostic support
+469 # Non-numeric string - pass to pattern parsing for format-agnostic support

 476